NinaPrzybylska/SQL-Projects/Welcome! README.md

 # Welcome to my SQL Portfolio!
-This code repository contains examples of SQL I've written like joins, group by clause, creating tables, and so much more!
+This code repository contains examples of SQL I've written.
 Feel free to take a look and reach out if you have any questions: npninaprzybylska@gmail.com